-In confirmation classes, 7th through 9th graders learn about faith and what it means in the church.
-The lessons in the Confirmation class help young teens understand what they are saying "yes" to if they choose to be confirmed.
-When they say “Yes” during their confirmation, they are reaffirming all of the promises that were made for them at their baptism.
-Faith is meant …Read More »
+In Confirmation classes, 7th-9th graders learn about their faith and what it means in the larger context of the Episcopal Church, helping our youth to understand what they are saying "yes" to if they choose to be confirmed.
+When they say "yes" during their Confirmation, they are reaffirming all of the promises that were made for them at their baptism - adding their "yes" to God's…Read More »

 This is our weekly youth group for 9th-12th graders.
 Equal parts study break and spiritual formation, it is a wonderful way for students to build relationships, grow in faith, and decompress from the daily high-speed experiences of high school.
 (Also, there are usually snacks.)
 Friends are always, always welcome - join us!

 Service projects invite youth to live into God's command to love both God and neighbor.
 Projects are regularly offered throughout the year working in community with both our parish and organizations such as Shepherd's Heart, the Neighborhood Resilience Project, Jeremiah's Place, and Hot Metal Bridge Faith Community.
 In the summer, youth travel to southern West Virginia for a week…Read More »